 Agentic AI in Banking: Transforming the Future of Financial Services

-Agentic AI in Banking marks a major change in banking operations.
-Recent industry surveys reveal that 78% of banks plan to adopt AI Agents in banking by 2026.
+by 2026.
 Unlike most AI systems, agentic AI does not need a human operator, can work on multi-step tasks, and employs machine learning to better understand its environment.
 Agentic AI provides new capabilities from customer service to risk management, and already, first movers report 40% faster transaction processing and 65% decreased operational cost.

 Overview Agentic AI in Banking